aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 {"color":"black", "stats": {"black":1}}
 ```

-Since there are no other colors for the histogram, that's all you will see no matter how many times you repeat the query.
+Since there are no other colors for the histogram, that's all you will see, no matter how many times you repeat the query.

 Simulate A/B tests with a 50/50 split between red and blue: